 Almost, nearly perfect.

-While at launch the functionality seems a little more limited than we were expecting due to the absence of its integration with Spotify, this has now been rectified via a software update.
+While at launch the functionality seemed a little more limited than we were expecting due to the absence of its integration with Spotify, this has now been rectified via a software update.

 It's great news, as Spotify is one of the more popular streaming services out there.
 Being able to simply request songs by using your voice is far more convenient than having to dig into an app on your phone.

 With Spotify now added, the Sonos One is an impressively featured multi-room speaker.
 It’s backed by the same great Sonos app that has seen continuous improvement and development over the years, and now integrates with all major music streaming services.

 Otherwise the speaker acts pretty much as you’d expect a smart speaker to.
 It integrates with all the same smart home products, you can ask it about the weather, or just have it tell you stupid facts and jokes.

-You can also, thanks to the recently released Sonos Alexa skill, use voice commands to get music playing on other Sonos speakers throughout your home.
+With the Sonos Alexa skill, you can also use voice commands to get music playing on other Sonos speakers throughout your home.
 The skill is still in beta and is hence a little buggy (it refused to play the radio on “kitchen speaker”, but was fine with “kitchen”), but when this sees a full launch it will be another helpful feature.

-Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update in good time.
-The speaker is now just as effective as an Amazon Echo at playing your music, and sounds much better than Amazon's own speaker.
+Yes, it was certainly a shame that it launched without support for the most popular streaming service in the world, Spotify, but kudos to Sonos for bringing out the update later.
+The speaker is now just as effective as an Amazon Echo at playing your music, and sounds better than Amazon's devices too.